Noikoio/RegexBot/docs/modlogs.md

 The following values are accepted within this object:
 * WebhookUrl (*string*) - **Required.** A webhook URL to be used by the bot for sending events.
 * Events (*string*) - **Required** at the moment.
 A comma-separated list of event types to be sent to the reporting channel.
-* CacheIgnore (*number*) - Channel (ID) to ignore for MsgEdit and MsgDelete autoreporting.
-(Optional.)
+* CacheIgnore (*number*) - Optional.
+The channel (ID only) in which to ignore reporting of MsgEdit and MsgDelete logs.
-  * It is **highly recommended** that the reporting channel be specified, otherwise deleting a report within it will cause another report to appear.
+  * It is **highly recommended** that the reporting channel be specified here, otherwise deleting a report within it will cause another report to appear in response.

 #### Event types
 All events fall into one of a number of categories.